softwareeng1/afya-on-the-go/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The app will reload if you make edits and display any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production in the `build` folder.
+React is bundled and optimized for performance.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+**Note:** This is irreversible and provides full control over configuration files.

-## Learn More
+## Deployment

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+Refer to the [Create React App deployment guide](https://facebook.github.io/create-react-app/docs/deployment) for instructions on deploying the application.

-To learn React, check out the [React documentation](https://reactjs.org/).
-#afya on the go
+## Technologies Used

+- React.js
+- Tailwind CSS
+- Flowbite React Template
+- Node.js (Backend)
+- MongoDB/PostgreSQL (Database)
+- Docker (For containerization)

+## Contributing

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature/your-feature-name`).
+5. Submit a pull request.

+## Contact

+For inquiries or support, reach out to us at: [support@afyaonthego.com](mailto:support@afyaonthego.com).

+---

+**Afya On The Go**: Redefining Healthcare, One Home Visit at a Time.